sykesm/kubernetes-cpi-release/README.md

 ##### Networks

-The Kubernetes CPI only supports dynamic networks at this time.
+Out of the box, the Kubernetes CPI only supports dynamic networks.
+More advanced networking models can be supported if you use [Project Calico][calico].

 ## Bootstrapping